titzer/progress/README.md

 Yet detailed logs are key for diagnosing a failure deep in a complex build or set of tests.
 We don't want to see the details every time, so how do we resolve this dillema?

-## Denote Subtasks For Simplified Output
+## Solution: Break logs into subtasks

 The answer is that we should *both* log the verbose details of the process, but only present a simplified output to the user who can then tell at a glance that something succeeded, or if it failed, where and how.
 This repo contains a set of utilities to make this a snap.
 With a small change to your process's standard output, interspersing a few text lines here and there, you can make use of the standard tools here.
 Then, you don't need to reinvent the wheel making a nice UI for users waiting on your program to finish.

-## Escaped Lines Denote Subtasks
+## Denoting subtasks in log files: escaped lines

 We start with a process that *already* logs text.
 The next step is to break down a large task into subtasks of an appropriate granularity.